 14 of 20

 This relaxing retreat received new window treatments, a luxurious, traditionally-styled headboard, and a fresh coat of paint from a palette of calming colors.
 The headboard covers the short window line but still allows light to brightly bathe the room.Continue to 15 of 20 below.

 15 of 20

 Before: Time for a Change

-It was a neglected bedroom, and Cami from the lifestyle blog Tidbits knew that things had to change.
-Everything was too stuffy, cluttered, and dark.
-So she sprung into action and took on a bedroom makeover that would make this neglected space a place of beauty.Continue to 16 of 20 below.
+This neglected bedroom was too stuffy, cluttered, and dark.
+Cami from the lifestyle blog TIDBITS sprung into action and took on a bedroom makeover that would make this unremarkable space a place of beauty.Continue to 16 of 20 below.

 16 of 20

-Boasting a giant bay window, this bedroom's makeover would be a little easier, since lack of light wasn't an issue.
-Even so, Cami decided to paint the dark upper half of her walls.
-After scoring tons of fantastic buys at thrift stores, she was able to completely re-furnish her room for next to nothing.
-Result: a timeless, traditional bedroom.Continue to 17 of 20 below.
+This bedroom boasted a giant bay window, making this room's makeover from TIDBITS easier since the lighting was not a problem.
+Cami painted the dark upper half of her walls, brightening the place even more.
+With fantastic buys from thrift stores, she completely refurnished the room for next to nothing.
+The result was a timeless, traditional bedroom.Continue to 17 of 20 below.

 17 of 20